 29 May 2015 - Lab implementation study: Reporting of Audit Committees

 The Lab publishes its implementation study on Reporting of audit committees.
-The study follows on from The Financial Reporting Lab’s report Lab project report: Reporting of Audit Committees published in October 2013.
+The study follows on from The Financial Reporting Lab’s report Lab project report: Reporting of Audit Committees (PDF) published in October 2013.
 This Lab implementation study considers how well 34 companies from across the FTSE 350 have implemented investors’ preferences highlighted in the Lab’s original report.
 Key findings include:

 - Style of the audit committee report – 82% of companies presented their AC report as a separate report and all committees wrote in the first person.
 62% included a photo and 24% included the signature of the AC chair; both are ways to personalise the report preferred by investors.

 - Significant reporting issues – 94% of issue disclosures contained clear context and 84% detailed the AC’s actions, but improvement in explanations to make each issue disclosure specific to the company and to include the conclusion reached by the AC and the rationale could be made.